Balbader/42_ft_transcendence/FT_TRANSCENDENCE/Client/README.md

 # ft-transcendence

-The last projec of the 42 core curriculum.
+The last project of the 42 core curriculum.